r-spatial/link2GI/docs/reference/parseOTBFunction.md

 ## Details

-Under the hood this uses the NEW introspection API:
+Under the hood this uses the NEW Self-describing API:
 \[otb_capabilities()\] and \[otb_args_spec()\].